CameronChurchwell/northwestern_slurm_template/README.md

 This is a very barebones template for working on the CS Department's SLURM cluster.

-The Apptainer image this defined in `image.def` will contain Micromamba, a conda replacement.
+The Apptainer image defined in `image.def` will contain Micromamba, a conda replacement.

 ```bash
 /bin/bash build.sh